epiphyt/embed-privacy/readme.txt

 All embeds will be replaced by placeholders, ready for you to apply style as you wish.
 With only a couple of lines of CSS.

-By clicking on the placeholder the respective content will be reloaded.
+By clicking on the placeholder the respective content will then be loaded.

 **Note: This plugins requires the PHP extension ["Document Object Model" (php-dom)](https://www.php.net/manual/en/book.dom.php).**